Cities Skylines Metro Guide

 Cities: Skylines Metro Guide on How to Build Your Metro Line

 Here is an illustrated lesson on making Cities Skylines metro lines in a smart way.

-First, define the line you want to create.
+First, define the City Skylines metro route you want to create.
 What areas should it connect?
 Where are you going to have hubs?
 How this line will look like in several hours?